royarkaprava/OPM/README.md

 # OPM
+Software to implement the computing described in:

-Combining phenotypic and genomic data to improve prediction of binary traits
+Combining phenotypic and genomic data to improve prediction of binary traits By Jarquin, Roy, Clarke, and Ghoshal.

-Each folder of AENOPM, ALASSOOPM, RAWOPM, and SCADOPM contain the R code for the respective case.
-We have added the OPMpackage folder with R package for easier use.
+Each folder AENOPM, ALASSOOPM, SCADOPM, and RAWOPM, contains the R code for the cases adaptive elastic net with the one-pass method, adaptive LASSO with the one-pass method, smoothly clipped absolute deviation with the one-pass method, and the raw data with the one-pass method.
+We have also added the OPMpackage folder for easier use.

-To install the package use the following R command
+To install the package use the following R command:

+install.packages(devtools)
 devtools::install_github("royarkaprava/OPM/OPMpackage")

-Open the Usage.R file.
-The first two lines may also be used to install and load the package.
-After that you need to download the simulated data.rda or the real data from "OPM\Realdata" folder separately and edit the line load("path to the data") in Usage.R accordingly.
-Alternatively one may "clone" this github folder and use the Usage.R directly.
-The coded paths will work fine then.
+Next, open the Usage.R file.
+(The first two lines of this script may also be used to install and load OPMpackage.)
+After that, you must download the simulated data.rda or the real data from "OPM\Realdata" folder separately and edit the line load("path to the data") in Usage.R accordingly.
+Alternatively, one may "clone" this github folder and use the
+Usage.R directly.
+The coded paths should work fine then.

-The data is from
+The real data is from:

-Liang, Zhikai, Yumou Qiu, and James C. Schnable.
-"Genome–Phenome Wide Association in Maize and Arabidopsis Identifies a Common Molecular and Evolutionary Signature."
-Molecular plant 13.6 (2020): 907-922.
+Liang, Zhikai, Yumou Qiu, and James C. Schnable. &quot;Genome–Phenome Wide Association in Maize and Arabidopsis Identifies a Common Molecular and Evolutionary Signature.&quot; Molecular plant 13.6 (2020): 907-922.